History of the Brooklyn Nets: 2018–2023: Return to success, the Durant and Irving era

 On October 12, 2021, the Nets' general manager Sean Marks announced that Irving would be ineligible to play or practice with the team, due to the New York City COVID-19 vaccine mandate, until Irving was vaccinated.
 Despite remaining unvaccinated, on December 17, following a large number of players lost to injuries and health and safety protocols, as well as an inordinate minutes load on Kevin Durant and James Harden, the Nets announced that Irving would return to the team as a part-time player for games outside of the New York area and Toronto.
 On January 5, 2022, Irving made his season debut.
 On February 2, Harden played his final game as a Net in a 112–101 loss to the Sacramento Kings.
 Harden recorded four points, 12 assists and six turnovers, while his play was widely criticized.
-Prior to the 2021–22 NBA trade deadline, Harden requested a trade from the Nets.
+Before the 2021–22 NBA trade deadline, Harden requested a trade from the Nets.
 Harden's contentious relationship with Durant and the Nets' lack of organizational structure were cited as reasons for his request.
 Harden did not play in five of his last seven games on the Nets' roster.
 On February 10, the Nets traded Harden and Paul Millsap to the Philadelphia 76ers in exchange for All-Star Ben Simmons, Seth Curry, Andre Drummond, and two first-round picks.
 Simmons would not suit-up for the Nets during the 2021–22 season due to a return to competitive reconditioning and back problems.
 On March 15, Irving scored a franchise-record 60 points in a 150–108 win over the Orlando Magic.
-On March 27, following the lifting of the private-sector vaccine mandate by the New York City, Irving played his first home game of the season.
-In the 2022 NBA Play-In Tournament, the Nets defeated the Cleveland Cavaliers 115–108 to claim the Eastern Conference's seventh seed in the 2022 NBA playoffs.
-They were subsequently swept by the Boston Celtics whom they beat in the first round the year prior.
+On March 27, after the lifting of the private-sector vaccine mandate by the New York City, Irving played his first home game of the season.
+In the 2022 NBA play-in tournament, the Nets defeated the Cleveland Cavaliers 115–108 to claim the Eastern Conference's seventh seed in the 2022 NBA playoffs.
+They were subsequently swept by the Boston Celtics, whom they had beaten in the first round the previous year.

-On June 27, 2022, Kyrie Irving filed paperwork picking up his player option for the 2022–23 NBA season.
+On June 27, 2022, Irving filed paperwork picking up his player option for the 2022–23 NBA season.
 Irving's opt-in was preceded by widespread speculation that he would enter free agency amidst strained relations with Nets management.
 On June 30, 2022, Kevin Durant requested a trade from the Nets.
 The Nets would acquire Royce O'Neale in a trade with the Utah Jazz the same day.
 On August 23, 2022, Durant rescinded his trade request after meeting with Nets management.